THE FIRST BOOK GROUP OF ITS KIND

-Lessons & discussion to support our actions, thinking and possibilities for the times we now navigate.
+Introducing key texts to support our possibilities for restoring the Earth alongside lessons & discussion to guide our actions, and thinking for the times we now navigate.

 These book discussions are an opportunity to learn, connect and move forward together, through a collaborative & inspiring exchange of ideas.